-The Annual Hope Center Retreat will be held at the Danforth Plant Science Center on April 18, 2023.
+The Annual Hope Center Retreat is held at the Danforth Plant Science Center.

 Hope Center Lecture

-The Hope Center solicits abstract submissions from graduate students, post docs, and junior faculty who are interested in presenting their work at the retreat as a short talk or a poster.
+The Hope Center is soliciting abstract submissions from graduate students, postdocs, and junior faculty who are interested in presenting their work at the retreat as a short talk or a poster.
+Presented work must be from the lab of a Hope Center faculty member.
 Work from all levels, basic science to clinically translated work, is appropriate for submission.
-We seek to highlight work from each of the eight Research Interest Groups.
+We are seeking to highlight work that represents each of the seven Research Group areas:

 About